CodingIsBliss/KuduLiteWiki/Python-Build-Changes.md

 # Potential impact
 We do not expect apps execution to break due to this change.
 However, for those customers who use a bash/shell script as the startupScript, there could be potential compatibility issues when the new builds are carried out after the next platform update.

+Few scenarios which could break
-One such example is for the customers who have hardcoded the path to their virtual environment as "/antenv/bin/activate" in their startup scripts may get an error.
+- Apps which have hardcoded the path to their virtual environment as "/antenv/bin/activate" in their startup scripts may get an error.
 We recommend that these customers rebuild the app, review their startup script and modify all these paths relative to `$APP_PATH`.

-Customers whose apps are writing to a local path relative to the app path would no longer have their data persisted.
+- Apps which are writing to a local path relative to the app path would no longer have their data persisted.
 Only the data written under the `/home` directory is persisted.
+This can include libraries which persist session state.

 # Impacted Versions:
 Python 2.7, 3.6, 3.7, 3.8